Lawn Aerator Buying Guide

 My Rating: 1 Thumb Up.

 Other models allow you to aerate and sow seed.
 A combo machine similar to the Agri-Fab 100 lb.
-Tow Spiker/Seeder/Spreader performs both tasks at the same time.
-One word of caution: Resist the temptation to use this machine to spread fertilizer.
+Tow Spiker/Seeder/Spreader performs both tasks simultaneously.
+One word of caution: Resist the temptation to spread fertilizer with this machine.
 Your yard could end up looking like a zebra.

-Although these larger tow-type aerators cover a lot of ground quickly, the results you get will depend upon how deeply the tines or knives penetrate the ground and how many passes you make.
+Although these larger tow-type aerators cover a lot of ground quickly, results will depend upon how deeply the tines or knives penetrate the ground and how many passes you make.
 The more holes or slices per square foot, the better.
-Look for a tow-type model that allows you to add weight and make as many passes over your lawn as you can.
-A single-pass has limited effect and is a waste of time and gas.
+Look for a tow-type model that allows you to add weight and make multiple passes.
+A single pass has limited effect and wastes time and gas.

 My Rating: 2 Thumbs Up.